 About Gaston Electrical

-For over 80 years, Gaston Electrical has provided expert electrical contracting services to the commercial, institutional, life-sciences, hospitality, and retail markets in New England.
+Since 1934, Gaston Electrical has provided expert electrical and low voltage contracting services to the commercial, institutional, life-sciences, hospitality, and retail markets in New England.